alicehe2003/ImageEditor/README.md

 - Browser sometimes refresh itself, losing all data.
 Likely cause: functions not fully loaded before uploading image, causing a refresh.
 Needs more investigation.

+- If the image is too large, WASM will try to reallocate memory.
+Then `putImageData()` fails because it’s trying to draw from WASM memory that was detached after a buffer reallocation.
+The fix is to recreate `ImageData` from the current WASM buffer before each draw, though this will require additional memory.
+Another option is to only allow "small" images.